Julianrc17/TFM_Chromohalobacter_salexigens_MADOBIS/README.md

 **Visualization:**
 Bar plots show the number of over-expressed and under-expressed genes at different FoldChange thresholds.
 Volcano plots visualize significant gene expression changes, highlighting relevant genes for further study.

+**The rest of the analysis will be carried out using Excel to process the data**